Fossils (band): 2004–2005: Fossils 2

-Mission F: 2006
+2006: Mission F

 The band's third studio album, entitled Mission F, was released in 2006.
 It was a theme album for the first Kolkata Police Friendship Cup Football Tournament.
 A special track, "Aeka Nauo", dedicated to HIV positive people, was included in the album.
 It featured Usha Uthup and was produced in collaboration with the Kolkata Sukriti Foundation.
 A free VCD distributed with the album contains the music video for the track, which shows HIV positive people with their faces uncovered interacting freely with Uthup and the band members.
 The VCD also contained a chat session with band members.

 Radio Mirchi collaborated with the band to produce two "unplugged" versions of previously recorded tracks that were included in the album.
 According to a survey conducted by Radio Mirchi, Mission F was declared the best-selling album in Kolkata for the year 2006.
 On Earth Day, the band covered Michael Jackson's Earth Song in Bengali exclusively for the news channel CNN IBN.

-Aupodartho: 2007
+2007: Apodaartho

 In the first half of 2007, Rupam Islam worked on a separate project named RnB with the bassist Bumpy.

-In the second half of 2007, the band released a music video album entitled Aupodartho.
+In the second half of 2007, the band released a music video album entitled Apodaartho.
 The album was scheduled to be launched in Music World, Park Street, Kolkata.
-The crowd turnout was so unexpectedly huge that fans had to be turned out and the outlet's premises closed.
+The crowd turnout was so unexpectedly huge that fans had to be turned out, and the outlet's premises were closed.
 The police had a tough time controlling the crowd.
-The release eventually happened on the same day, with Rupam Islam placing himself atop a stool outside the outlet and addressing the fans without a microphone.
+The release did take place on the same day.

 During the Pujas of 2007, Rupam Islam's 1998 solo album was re-launched by Saregama.

-On 9 November, Fossils played lived for the first time in Bangladesh at the Dhaka Rock Fest 2007, the first ever international Bengali rock festival.
+On 9 November, Fossils played live for the first time in Bangladesh at the Dhaka Rock Fest 2007, the first international Bengali rock festival.